 How Rail-Based Tile Hook Mounting Interacts with Waterproofing

-Sunollo's tile hook rail system is specifically designed to preserve the roof's waterproofing integrity without any drilling through tiles.
+The good news for tiled roof homeowners: Sunollo's tile hook rail system is specifically designed to preserve the roof's waterproofing integrity without any drilling through tiles.

-The process: individual tiles are carefully lifted (not removed, not cut), and stainless steel hooks are fixed to the roof battens beneath.
+The process: individual tiles are carefully lifted (not removed, not cut), and stainless steel hooks are fixed to the roof battens beneath using screws into the timber batten.
 The tiles are then replaced over the hooks, sitting naturally in their original position.
-At the hook-batten fixing point, Sunollo applies a weatherproof EPDM gasket beneath the hook foot, providing a secondary seal.
-The tile geometry channels any incidental water tracking under the tile downslope exactly as the original roof design intends.
+The hook's foot profile is designed to sit under the tile without lifting it — creating a weatherproof seal through tile geometry, exactly as the original roof intended.

 2. Flat Concrete Roof